-Whidbey Island, WAWhidbey Island is one of nine islands located in Island County, Washington State, in the United States Whidbey is located about 30 miles (50 km) north of Seattle, and lies between the Olympic Peninsula and the I-5 corridor of western Washington.
+Whidbey Island is one of nine islands located in Island County, Washington State, in the United States Whidbey is located about 30 miles (50 km) north of Seattle, and lies between the Olympic Peninsula and the I-5 corridor of western Washington.
 The island forms the northern boundary of Puget Sound.

 Whidbey Island is home to 58,211 residents (according to the 2000 census), also known as Whidbey Islanders.
 An estimated 29,000 of Whidbey Islanders live in rural locations.